lukaszgryglicki/gha2pg/README.md

 For example cncftest.io server has 48 CPU cores.
 It will just process 48 hours in parallel.
+It detects number of available CPUs automatically.

 # Results

+JSON:
-Usually there are about 40000 GitHub events in single hour.
+Usually there are about 25000 GitHub events in single hour in Jan 2017 (for July 2017 it is 40000).
+Average seems to be from 15000 to 50000.
 Running this program on a 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos).

 - Takes: 10 minutes 50 seconds.